oozegoblin/Capstone-Project/README.md

 # Capstone Project

 ## Objective
-[Brief Objective - Remove this afterwards]

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+A security incident occurred involving unauthorized access to our system.
+The Attacker possible gained access through a brute force attack, and then could extracted sensitive information from the database, now they claimed to possess sensitive information

 ### Skills Learned
-[Bullet Points - Remove this afterwards]

-- Advanced understanding of SIEM concepts and practical application.
+- Incident Detection and Analysis: Develop the ability to detect signs of a security breach and analyze how the attacker gained access.
 - Proficiency in analyzing and interpreting network logs.
-- Ability to generate and recognize attack signatures and patterns.
+- Vulnerability Management and Patching: Learn how to identify, assess, and address vulnerabilities within systems and applications.
 - Enhanced knowledge of network protocols and security vulnerabilities.
-- Development of critical thinking and problem-solving skills in cybersecurity.
+- Communication and Reporting: Develop effective communication skills for reporting the incident to stakeholders, including internal teams, management, and possibly affected customers.
+- Data Protection and Risk Assessment.

 ### Tools Used
-[Bullet Points - Remove this afterwards]

 - Security Information and Event Management (SIEM) system for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
+- Network analysis tools (such as Wireshark, GreenBone by OpenVAS) for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- forensics tools Like Autopsy.

 ## Steps
-drag & drop screenshots here or use imgur and reference them using imgsrc

-Every screenshot should have some text explaining what the screenshot is about.

-Example below.

-*Ref 1: Network Diagram*
+- Incident Response Plan
+- Incident Timeline
+- Technical analysis
+- Mitigation Strategy
+- Post-incident activity
+- Conclusion